EV Charging Cost in Hawaii (2026)

 What does public fast charging cost in Hawaii?+−

-Public DC fast charging typically runs 40–50¢/kWh across the US, roughly three times a home rate.
+Public DC fast charging typically runs 40–50¢/kWh across the US, about 2.5 times a typical home rate.
 It is fine for road trips and expensive as a routine.
-Home charging on Hawaii’s 41.0¢ rate is far cheaper.
+Home charging on Hawaii’s 41.0¢ rate is the cheaper habit.

 Is it cheaper to charge an EV or buy gas in Hawaii?+−